Statistical Tests for Large Tree-structured Data

 \section{Introduction}

-Rapid advancements in technologies has led to the emergence of datasets wherein the underlying quantities of interest are non-Euclidean objects.
-A particular example, increasingly encountered across several disciplines, is data that generate tree-structured data or allow for tree-like, hierarchical representations.
-These include, for example, database applications that involve the detection of duplicate XML records \citep{YKT, TP}; modelling secondary structures of RNA sequences \citep{SW,LNM, KE}; modelling of observed blood vessels in a human brain \citep{Aydin-Marron, Shen-Marron, WM}, and tasks of protein classification \citep{busch}.
-Following a suitable representation of trees, the assumption then is to treat the tree-structured object as an observed or an observable quantity that represents the statistical atom.
+Rapid advancements in technology have led to the emergence of datasets in which the underlying quantities of interest are non-Euclidean objects.
+Increasingly encountered across several disciplines is data that generate tree-like structures or hierarchical representations.
+Following a suitable representation of trees, the assumption then is to treat the tree-structured object as an observable quantity that represents the statistical atom.
+Some central challenges have stymied the systematic development of tools for statistical inference in such settings: the non-Euclidean nature of the set of trees induces an unreasonable dependence of models on the choice of representation and geometry; comparing and sampling trees with different topological and branch length information is not straightforward; the labeling scheme of the vertices and branches influence inference.